rubyreferences/rubyref/_src/intermediate/sanitized/doc/contributing.md

 Here are some general rules to follow when writing Ruby and C code for CRuby:

-*   Indent 4 spaces for C with tabs for eight-space indentation (emacs default)
+*   Indent 4 spaces for C without tabs (old codes might use tabs for eight-space indentation, but newer codes recommend to use spaces only)

 *   Indent 2 space tabs for Ruby
 *   Do not use TABs in ruby codes